pycon-mentored-sprints/organisational/forms/contributor-signup.md

 2. Your name (required)

-3. Are you a member of underrepresented group?
+3. Used pronouns:

-4. Preferred open source projects to contribute to (should this be required?)
+4. Have you got some projects in mind you would like to contribute to?

 5. Topic Interest areas: